herumi/mcladt/readme.md

-# mcl test for Android
+# pairing library mcl for Android

+This repository is a sample of [mcl](git://github.com/herumi/mcl) for Android.

 # Test environment